If you loved The Imaginarium of Doctor Parnassus, try The Zero Theorem

 What they share

-Both films are directed by Terry Gilliam, and they both carry the surreal mood tag, and they sit in Fantasy territory.
+Both films are directed by Terry Gilliam, and they both carry the bittersweet, surreal mood tags, and they sit in Fantasy territory.
 If that's the register that drew you to The Imaginarium of Doctor Parnassus, the second film will land in a comparable space — through a different lens.

 What The Zero Theorem is